 Populating the knowledge graph

 Perhaps the biggest challenge in constructing a knowledge graph is to map names or descriptions of entities to one or more globally unique identifiers.
-In some cases the sources data will already have identifiers.
+In some cases the sources of data will already have identifiers.
 Taxa in the ALA each have a unique identifier (a LSID), as do taxa and publications in the AFD (which use UUIDs).
 The ALA and AFD share the same taxon identifiers, which makes linking the two databases straightforward.
 However, these identifiers are local in the sense that they are primary keys for local databases that have been converted into URLs.
 The knowledge graph can only grow if we use external identifiers that are shared by other databases, or at least map local identifiers onto those external identifiers.
 For publications this is straightforward in the sense that a publication in a database of Australian animals can be unambiguously mapped onto the publication in, say, a database for Japanese animals.
 However, a taxon as defined in the Australian Faunal Directory may not correspond exactly to a taxon with the same name in another.

 Reconciling works

-For the works in AFD I searched for DOIs using the API provided by CrossRef.
+For the works in AFD, I searched for DOIs using the API provided by CrossRef.
 If a reference was found the associated DOI was assigned to that reference.
 CrossRef is not the only registration agency for DOIs, there are several others that are used by digital libraries and publishers, such as DataCite, the multilingual European Registration Agency (mEDRA), and Airiti (華藝數位).
 Most of these agencies lack the discovery services provided by CrossRef, so for these DOIs I harvested the article metadata using a combination of web services and screen scraping, created a local MySQL database to store the metadata, and used that database to match references to DOIs.
 This database was also used to match articles to other classes of identifiers, such as Handles and URLs.

 Australian natural history institutions are significant publishers of biodiversity literature, and much of this has been scanned by the Biodiversity Heritage Library in Australia.
 As a consequence many of the articles in the knowledge graph were available in my BioStor project (Page, 2011).
 Identifiers for these articles were found by matching using the BioStor OpenURL service.